papasanimohansrinivas/jekyll-now/_posts/2020-11-21-Fire-Detection-Product-For-Timber-Yard.md

  Recently i and **Shekhar** had a little talk again , he also saw a timber yard got fire during deewali.
 That made him reaffirm that we need to build a deep

- learning model.We have set target to do it by end of this year any how.We also discussed how we can market looping insurance companies in between purchase.
+ learning model asap .We have set target to do it by end of this year any how.We also discussed how we can market it by looping insurance companies.

+ **Shekhar** idea is that  insurance companies suggest our product copmulsury to install for insurance coverage guidelines.It would be also useful for evidence.